RVV-karma/MNIST_Digit_Recognition/README.md

 6. Flatten Layer.
 7. Dense Layer with 1024 neurons (activation units).
 8. Dense Layer with 256 neurons (activation units).
 9. Dense Layer with 10 neurons (activation units).
-This is the output layer
+This is the output layer.

-The optimizer used is Stochastic Gradient Descent (SGD) with learning rate of 0.01 and momentum of 0.9
+The optimizer used is Stochastic Gradient Descent (SGD) with learning rate of 0.01 and momentum of 0.9.
 I have trained it on Google Colab for 30 epochs with a batch size of 32.

 ## Conclusions